Last Updated on March 25, 2026

 Take a bike ride along the River Tyne West Circular Cycle Route

 Hire bikes and cycle from Newcastle along the River Tyne to the west.
 The River Tyne West Circular route is mainly traffic free.
-You can hire bikes at Ouseburnbikeworks.
-It’s a great way for teenagers to see the city and surrounding areas.

 Go on a Newcastle Ghost Walk – If You Dare

-See a darker side of Newcastle on a Newcastle Ghost walk.
+See a darker side of Newcastle on a Newcastle Ghost Walk.
 Led by a entertaining tour guide, you’ll hear stories of ghosts, grisly tales of murder, local Geordie legends and see real murder locations.

 There are various ghost walks to choose including a family friendly option.